brylevkirill/notes/Reinforcement Learning.md

 ----

-  (John Langford) "The Atari results are very fun but obviously unimpressive on about 1/4 of the games.
+  "The Atari results are very fun but obviously unimpressive on about 1/4 of the games.
 My hypothesis for why is that the solution does only local (epsilon-greedy style) exploration rather than global exploration so they can only learn policies addressing either very short credit assignment problems or with greedily accessible polices.
 Global exploration strategies are known to result in exponentially more efficient strategies in general for [deterministic decision processes](http://idm-lab.org/bib/abstracts/papers/aaai93.pdf) (1993), [Markov Decision Processes](http://www.cis.upenn.edu/~mkearns/papers/KearnsSinghE3.pdf) (1998), and for [MDPs without modelling](http://research.microsoft.com/pubs/178886/published.pdf) (2006).
 The reason these strategies are not used is because they are based on tabular learning rather than function fitting.
 That’s why I shifted to Contextual Bandit research after the 2006 paper.
-We’ve learned quite a bit there, enough to start tackling a [Contextual Deterministic Decision Process](http://arxiv.org/abs/1602.02722) (2016), but that solution is still far from practical."
+We’ve learned quite a bit there, enough to start tackling a [Contextual Deterministic Decision Process](http://arxiv.org/abs/1602.02722) (2016), but that solution is still far from practical." *(John Langford)*

   [global exploration strategies](#exploration-and-intrinsic-motivation)